 - How the payments are to be made to the alternate payee

 Failure to include this information can mean that the QDRO is rejected by the court or rejected by the retirement plan administrator.
 Therefore, it is critical that you have an experienced divorce attorney handle your case who has managed divorce settlements involving QDROs before.

 Talk to Our Office Now

-For more information about qualified domestic relations orders or for a free consultation of your divorce case with a knowledgeable Florida divorce attorney, call the office or contact us today at the law office of Blair H. Chan, III in Tampa now.
+For more information about qualified domestic relations orders or for an initial consultation of your divorce case with a knowledgeable Florida divorce attorney, call the office or contact us today at the law office of Blair H. Chan, III in Tampa now.